-Section 208 issues often arise because, as noted above, an IPA detailee continues his employment status with his home institution.
-Thus, absent a waiver, an IPA detailee must not take any official action that will directly and predictably affect the financial interests of his home institution.
-For instance, absent a waiver, a university employee who is detailed to supervise a Federal research project, and who recognizes the need for additional work to be done, cannot recommend or select his home institution to perform the additional work.10 regulatory exemption published by OGE provides some Α relief from the restrictions of section 208 for certain IPA employee on a leave of absence assignees.
-An from an institution of higher education may participate in any particular matter of general applicability affecting the financial interests of the institution from which he is on leave, provided that the matter will not have a special or distinct effect on that institution other than as part of a class.
-5 C.F.R. § 2640.203(b).
+need for additional work to be done, cannot recommend or select his home institution to perform the additional work.
+10 regulatory exemption published by OGE provides some relief from the restrictions of section 208 for certain IPA An employee on a leave of absence may participate institution higher education of in any applicability affecting particular matter of general financial interests of the institution from which he is on leave, provided that the matter will not have a special or distinct effect on that institution other than as part of a 5 C.F.R. § 2640.203(b).
 This exemption, however, would not apply to an IPA detailee who continues to serve his home institution part-time because such an employee actually would not be "on leave" from his university.